heyfai/math-calculator/README.md

 # math-calculator
-A simple calculator built with JavaScript.
+Hey everyone,
+I built this little calculator with the basics just to get myself back into the game again. image.png